mortonfox/munztools/README.md

 * diff\_myth: Show how many types of mythologicals you have captured on each day in a date range.
-* munzee\_types: Scrape the global munzee types page and generate reports of munzees sorted by count.
+* munzee\_types: Parse the global Munzee types web page and report on Munzee counts by type and category.

 ## Setup